dukelec/cdbus/Readme.md

 | != FILTER | != 255   | = DST_ADDR   | not care         | Receive         | Unicast          |
 | not care  | != 255   | != DST_ADDR  | all != DST_ADDR  | Drop            |                  |

-It is recommended to reserve the address from `0xe0` to `0xfe` as the multicast address.
+For example, addresses from 0xe0 to 0xfe can be reserved for multicast address.

 The default value 0xff of FILTER_Mx means not enabled.